Musgrove dominates Diamondbacks for 7-0 win in Padres debut

 UP NEXT

-Diamondbacks: RHP Taylor Widener (0-1, 4.50 in 2020) is scheduled to make his first big league start in the series finale.
-He made his big league debut last year with 12 relief appearances.
+Diamondbacks: RHP Taylor Widener (0-1, 4.50 ERA in 2020) is scheduled to make his first big league start in the series finale.
+He made his major league debut last year with 12 relief appearances.

-Padres: RHP Chris Paddack (4-5, 4.73 in 2020) is scheduled to make his season debut.
-He was the opening day starter during the pandemic-shortened 2020 season but struggled.
+Padres: RHP Chris Paddack (4-5, 4.73) is scheduled to make his season debut.
+He was the opening day starter in 2020 but struggled.

+Musgrove dominates Diamondbacks for 7-0 win in Padres debut originally appeared on NBCSports.com